The Marriages of Mademoiselle Levy

 The Marriages of Mademoiselle Levy (French: Les mariages de Mademoiselle Lévy) is a 1936 French comedy film directed by André Hugon and starring Yvette Lebon, Charles Lamy and Pierre Mingand.
 It is the fourth and final entry in a series of films beginning with Levy and Company in 1930.
 The film's sets were designed by the art director Robert-Jules Garnier.

+Synopsis

+In a small town in Alsace the Levy brothers have a tailoring business which is in trouble due to the competition of a rival Cohen.
+Matters are further complicated by Minna, the daughter of Solomon Levy, who refuses to make a wealthy marriage match.